chocolateboy/uncommonjs/README.md

 are identical to named assignments to `module.exports`.

 The first time a named export is assigned, it is given the specified name.
-Assignments to the same name with the same value are ignored.
+Subsequent assignments to the same name with the same value are ignored.
 If different values are assigned to the same name, they are assigned unique names by appending numeric suffixes, e.g.: `foo`, `foo_1`, `foo_2` etc.

 In addition to named exports, default exports can be assigned directly to `module.exports`.
 Note: unlike named exports, which can be assigned to